loefflerc/Edify/README.md

 **Database**

 A layer that easily helps you connect to a supported driver.
-It should have a singleton base class (e.g. Database) which follows the [[http://www.oodesign.com/factory-method-pattern.html|factory method pattern.]]
+It should have a singleton base class (e.g. Database) which follows the [factory method pattern.](http://www.oodesign.com/factory-method-pattern.html)

 The call for a driver MUST NOT be hardcoded into the factory object.
 This way we are not adding any unnecessary dependencies.
 The factory will not know about the drivers, and vice versa.